Burberry profit rises 14 percent on Asia retail growth

 The group will open a net 10 Burberry stores in the new year, with three larger format stores opening in Shanghai to serve local customers and Chinese domestic tourists.

-Strong growth in China contrasts with more cautious recent comments on the region from fashion rivals like French group PPR (PRTP.PA), which owns fashion brands Gucci, and the owner of luxury brand Louis Vuitton, LVMH (LVMH.PA), which have both reported slower growth in China.
+Strong growth in China contrasts with more cautious recent comments on the region from fashion rivals like French group PPR, which owns fashion brands Gucci, and the owner of luxury brand Louis Vuitton, LVMH, which have both reported slower growth in China.

 Revenue in Europe and the Americas rose by 6 percent respectively last year.